rgbforge/openmx/README.md

-`main` branch is currently a cmake version of the traditionally packaged makefile build for openmx 3.9, patch 3.9.9
+`main` branch uses a cmake version of the traditionally packaged makefile build for openmx 3.9, patch 3.9.9 `oldbuild` branch uses previous makefile/sed build tooling for 3.9.9

 modules required for runtime (if used in build_cmake.sh):
 ```